Jaydpatel01/AI-Assistant/README.md

 | **Linux** | ⚠️ Experimental (should work, not fully tested) |

 **Tips for macOS/Linux users:**
-- Use `python3` instead of `python` if the setup fails
+- Use `python3` instead of `python` if issues arise
-- Run `chmod +x .venv/bin/python` if you get permission errors
+- Run `chmod +x` on scripts if you get permission errors
-- For audio capture issues, ensure your system allows screen/audio recording permissions
+- Ensure your system allows screen recording permissions
 - Build with `npm run build:mac` or `npm run build:linux`

 > **Note:** Full macOS and Linux support coming soon!
 If you encounter issues, please open a GitHub issue.